 Signaling relies on two protocols in MPLS networks: LDP and RSVP.
-If you found this post, you are most likely interested in understanding the key differences between these protocols.
+If you found this post, you are most likely interested in understanding the key differences between these protocols, and as you will see in just a second, there are big differences!

 Top-3 differences between RSVP and LDP